You have no items in your cart.

-- Choose something you are passionate about
+1. Choose something you are passionate about

-- Look at the course content
+2. Look at the course content

 It’s essential to research the specific details of your course.
 You may find that one university has modules in your subject that interest you far more than the modules in the same subject at another university.
-Be sure to look at the second and third year modules, as well as the first year as this will give a good indication of the direction of your course.
+Be sure to look at the second and third-year modules, as well as the first year, as this will give a good indication of the direction of your course.

-- Check league tables & specialities
+3. Check league tables & specialities

-- Think about your career direction
+4. Think about your career direction

 It may seem a little early to think about career decisions but keep in mind the paths your course opens up for you.
 It is an obvious point, but some professions need people with degrees in specific subjects, so if you know what you want to do later in life, you may want to tailor your qualification to that profession.
 If you are not sure what you want to do in later life, don’t panic.
-A degree opens up a lot more paths than it closes, and you are not limited to working in a career which directly relates to your degree.
+A degree opens up many more paths than it closes, and you are not limited to working in a career directly related to your degree.

-Look into degrees that offer something unique: There are a large number of degrees in the UK that offer unique opportunities such as sandwich placements where you spend a year working in a company, usually between your second and third year.
-Other degrees offer add on credits so that you can graduate with a double degree or you can graduate with a degree plus a language.
+Many degrees in the UK offer unique opportunities, such as sandwich placements, where you spend a year working in a company, usually between your second and third years.
+Other degrees offer add-on credits so you can graduate with a double degree or a degree plus a language.
 Another popular choice is a degree with the opportunity to study abroad for a year.
-This can be an excellent opportunity to meet new travel the world, meet new people and complete your degree at the same time.
+This can be an excellent opportunity to meet new travel the world, meet new people and complete your degree simultaneously.